 Next, touch the vibrating fork to the plastic wrap, but be sure not to touch the side of the bowl.
 You only need to touch it gently to get the result.

 As soon as the vibrating fork touches the plastic wrap, it sends vibrations across the wrap and to where the rice is sitting.
 These vibrations cause the rice to “jump” until the vibrations/sound stops.

-Below is a video of our fork a sound experiment.
 The tuning forks are ideal to have on hand when teaching or learning about sound.

 There was so much excitement in the room when the rice started bouncing everywhere!
 The mess is definitely worth the learning that occurred!
 Since the materials you need are so simple, you can repeat this tuning fork experiment several times.

 I really wanted each child to be able to do the hands-on experiment.
 After each child got the rice to jump, the group worked together to gather the rice and put it back on the plastic wrap for the next child’s turn.